bvn-architecture/BVN_Office_Staging/README.md

 ### Illustrator Setup

+A lot of the workflow is creating an illustrator document set up correctly.
+This is the basic beginning to that file.

-1. Open up an illustrator document with appropriate sizing (should fit your images well - this file is the one that's going to be used for creating the SVG files.
+1. Open up an illustrator document with appropriate sizing (should fit your images well - this file is the one that's going to be used for creating the SVG files).

 2. Import the images using **File > Place**.
 Their names should be "\<Linked File\>" in the layers panel - do not embed them.
 As the files should be mostly transparent with only black lines detailing the floorplan on them, the order they're placed doesn't matter.
 However, it's good practice to have the base empty floorplan on the bottom with the others on top.